Common tabular operations in pandas#

 warm_temps.fillna(-9999)

-As a result we now have a DataFrame where all NoData values in the whole DataFrame are filled with the value -9999.
-If you want to fill NaN values values of only a specific column, you can do that by targeting the fillna function to only a specific column (or columns):
+As a result we now have a DataFrame where all NaN values in the DataFrame are filled with the value -9999.
+As was the case for the .dropna() function, you can fill values in select columns by directing the .fillna() function to a specific column (or set of columns).

 warm_temps["MIN"] = warm_temps["MIN"].fillna(-9999)

 It is important to be aware, that in many cases filling the data with a specific value is dangerous because you end up modifying the actual data, which might affect the results of your analysis.
-For example, in the case above we would have dramatically changed the temperature difference columns because the -9999 values not an actual temperature difference!
+For example, in the case above we would have dramatically changed the temperature difference columns because the -9999 values not an actual temperature!
 Hence, use caution when filling missing values.
-In some cases, you might have to fill in no data values for the purposes of saving the data to file in a spesific format.
-For example, some GIS software don’t accept missing values.
-Always pay attention to potential no data values when reading in data files and doing further analysis.
+In some cases, you might have to fill in missing data values for the purpose of saving the data file in a specific format.
+For example, some GIS software cannot handle missing values.
+Always pay attention to potential missing data values when reading in data files and performing your data analysis.

 Data type conversions#

-When doing data analysis, one quite typical operation that needs to be done is to convert values in a column from one datatype to another, such as from floating point to integer.
-Remember, that we already did data type conversions in Chapter 1 using the built-in Python functions such as int() or str().
-For values stored in pandas Series, we can use astype() method.
-Next we will continue using the same data as previously, and convert all the temperature values (floats) in column TEMP to integers.
-Let’s start by looking our original data:
+When doing data analysis, another quite typical operation that needs to be done is to convert values in a column from one data type to another, such as from floating point values to integers.
+Remember, that we have already performed data type conversions in Chapter 2 using built-in Python functions such as int() or str().
+For values stored in a pandas Series, we can use the .astype() method for converting data types.
+Let’s explore this by converting the temperature values (type float64) in the column TEMP to be integers (type int64).
+Let’s first have a look at the existing data.

 data["TEMP"].head()